Coronavirus: Advice for Northern Ireland Travellers

 - Do you have any real concern that the airline may become insolvent between the time of accepting the voucher and taking the flight, as there is no statutory insolvency scheme if you purchase an airline ticket from an airline or travel business and you receive a valid ticket in exchange for payment.
-For more information on your protection under the ATOL insolvency protection scheme click here.
+For more information on your protection under the ATOL insolvency protection scheme visit the Civil Aviation Authority website.
 However, you may be able to use your travel insurance or claim from your credit or debit card provider.

 We have produced a drop down list showing the key features of the vouchers currently being offered by the main airlines flying in and out of Northern Ireland.
 You should refer to your airline to ensure all these details are accurate before you agree to accept a voucher and always read the full terms and conditions.

-- Offering guests the value of their flights (fare, taxes and charges, ancillary purchases).
+- Vouchers cover the full value of flights (fare, taxes and charges, ancillary purchases).